-Arbitration legislation could be found in the British Virgin Islands (BVI) from the 1970s with the introduction of the BVI Arbitration Ordinance in 1976.
-As the territory's policymakers came to recognise its potential as a major arbitration hub in the region, a key focal point became the need to modernise the territory's arbitration regime, with new arbitration legislation as an initial step.
-These efforts came to fruition in 2013 when the new Arbitration Act was enacted.
-This legislation is modelled after the UNCITRAL Model Law 1985, and section 93 establishes the BVI International Arbitration Centre (BVI IAC).
-In May 2014, the BVI Government, through the government of the United Kingdom, ratified the New York Convention 1958.
+Arbitration legislation could be found in the BVI from the 1970s with the introduction of the BVI Arbitration Ordinance in 1976. ^[21] As the territory's policymakers came to recognise its potential as a major arbitration hub in the region, a key focal point became the need to modernise the territory's arbitration regime, with new arbitration legislation as an initial step.

+Those efforts came to fruition in 2013 when the new Arbitration Act was enacted.
+This legislation is modelled after the UNCITRAL Model Law 1985, and section 93 establishes the BVI IAC.
+[22] The Act is one of the most modern arbitration statutes in any major commercial jurisdiction, and its flexibility and opt-ins, which enable parties to arbitration agreements to tailor certain aspects of its applicability to their needs, are perhaps what make the BVI Arbitration Act one of the most appealing to lawyers, globally.

+In May 2014, the BVI government, through the government of the United Kingdom, ratified the New York Convention 1958.
 In 2015, the Cabinet appointed the inaugural board of directors of the BVI IAC.
-The board is chaired by world-renowned arbitrator and former president of the Court of Arbitration at ICC, John Beechey CBE.
-The BVI IAC opened its doors on 16 November 2016, making the BVI the first jurisdiction in the Caribbean region to have established both an arbitral institution and a dedicated international arbitration centre, together with having a modern legislation modelled after the UNCITRAL model and being a party to the NY convention.
+The board is chaired by world-renowned arbitrator and former president of the ICC International Court of Arbitration, John Beechey CBE.

+The BVI IAC opened its doors on 16 November 2016, making the BVI the first jurisdiction in the Caribbean region to have established both an arbitral institution and a dedicated international arbitration centre, together with having modern legislation modelled after the UNCITRAL model and being a party to the New York Convention.
-Upon opening, the institution adopted a brand new set of arbitration rules based on the UNCITRAL Arbitration Rules and published a roster of international arbitrators.
-Additionally, the BVI IAC also administers ad hoc arbitrations under UNCITRAL rules.

-Notwithstanding being relatively new, its institutional set-up and legislative backdrop enables the BVI IAC to confidently offer premier arbitration services, on par with more established centres.
+Upon opening, the institution adopted a brand new set of arbitration rules based on the UNCITRAL Arbitration Rules ^[23] and published a roster of international arbitrators.
+It also administers arbitrations under UNCITRAL rules. ^[24] Notwithstanding being relatively new, its institutional set-up and legislative backdrop enables the BVI IAC to confidently offer premier arbitration services, on par with more established centres.